Julia Gudd, GMP and GDP Inspector, Ministry of Justice and Consumer Protection, Hamburg, Germany

-Over the last years the role and responsibilities of the Qualified Persons have been increasing considerably.
+Over the last years the roles and responsibilities of the Qualified Persons have been increasing considerably.
 As a key person in the company, the QP has to consider many issues and has to take up the challenges within its areas of responsibilities.
 Additionally, as laid out in Article 49 of the European Directive 2001/83/EC, the QP needs to be highly qualified and experienced.
 This education course is one important part to help the QP be on top of current developments in GMP and regulatory requirements.

 New and future Qualified Persons, QPs who are looking for ongoing training and personnel who want to get a detailed overview of the role and responsibilities of a QP.